IHO-S100WG/S100-Schemas/README.md

 The zip file InteroperabilitySchemasAndSample.zip contains the XML schemas and sample(s) for interoperability as described in the drafts of S-100 Part 16 and S-98.

 The exchange catalog file CATALOG.XML in the sample requires ISO schemas in order to validate, which are not included in this zip.
 They can be obtained from the S-100 4.0.0 schema distribution zip file on this site.

+## XML Catalog
+The XMLCatalog.xml file is an "XML Catalog" conforming to the OASIS standard for XML catalogs (URL: https://www.oasis-open.org/standards#xmlcatalogsv1.1), for mapping broken links in the ISO TC211 schemas on standards.iso.org to working links.
+It can be used with validation tools that implement the XML Catalogs standard.